no-day/create-fp-ts-lib/README.md

 5. Use `v1.0.1` as "Tag version" and "Release title"
 6. Click "Publish release"
 7. Check the "Actions" tab to see if CI runs properly

+### Update existing repository

+Currently the tool is optimized for creating new projects from scratch.
+However, we provide an `--inPlace` option, which is not very smart yet.
+It will just generate files as usual and possibly override existing files.
+You'll need to sort out changes manually.
+The CLI will make sure your git working directory is clean.

 ## CLI Options